Skip to contents

 ?imm

 A complete call to fit a model using bmm could look like this.
 For this example, we are using the oberauer_lin_2017 data that is provided with the package and we will show how to fit the Interference Measurement Model to this data.
-If you want a detailed description of this model and and in depth explanation of the parameters estimated in the model, please have a look at vignette("bmm_imm").
+If you want a detailed description of this model and and in depth explanation of the parameters estimated in the model, please have a look at the IMM article.

 library(bmm)